usmanmazharr/usmanmazharr.github.io/README.md

 # Hi, I'm Usman Mazhar 👋

-Welcome to my GitHub page!
-I'm an iOS developer with 2 years of experience.
-I specialize in creating dynamic and user-friendly applications using Swift and Objective-C. My expertise spans across various domains, including software engineering, project management, and business analytics.
-I'm passionate about leveraging technology to solve real-world problems and enhance user experiences.
+Welcome to my profile!
+I am an experienced iOS Developer with 2 years of hands-on experience in crafting dynamic and user-centric applications.
+My expertise encompasses a range of technologies including Swift, Objective-C, ARKit, UIKit, Combine, and SwiftUI.
+I am proficient in leveraging MVVM and Clean Architecture to build robust and scalable applications.

+With a keen focus on innovation and user experience, I am dedicated to staying at the cutting edge of iOS development.
+My commitment lies in contributing effectively to projects that push the boundaries of what’s possible in mobile technology, ensuring the delivery of exceptional and engaging applications.

 ## Skills & Technologies

-- **Languages**: Swift, Objective-C, Python
+- **Languages**: Swift, Objective-C, Python, C++
-- **Frameworks**: UIKit, SwiftUI, Combine, CoreData
+- **Frameworks**: UIKit, SwiftUI, Combine, CoreData, ARkit
-- **Tools**: Xcode, Git, CocoaPods, Fastlane
+- **Tools**: Xcode, Git, CocoaPods, Xcode Cloud, Jira
 - **Methodologies**: Agile, SCRUM, Test-Driven Development (TDD)
 - **Others**: RESTful APIs, JSON, Firebase, Realm